nic0711/local-ai-masterbrain/README.md

 # Self-hosted AI Package

-**Self-hosted AI MAsterbrain** is an open, docker compose template that quickly bootstraps a fully featured Local AI and Low Code development environment including Ollama for your local LLMs, Open WebUI for an interface to chat with your N8N agents, and Supabase for your database, vector store, authentication, crawl4ai for scraping and a python container for NLP work and more.
+**Self-hosted AI Masterbrain** is an open, docker compose template that quickly bootstraps a fully featured Local AI and Low Code development environment including Ollama for your local LLMs, Open WebUI for an interface to chat with your N8N agents, and Supabase for your database, vector store, authentication, crawl4ai for scraping and a python container for NLP work and more.

-This is Nic's version with a couple of improvements and the addition of Crawl4ai, NPL-Container and (soon) an UI!
+This is Wolf's version with a couple of improvements and the addition of Crawl4ai, NLP-Container and Dashboard with Auth.

 Also, the local RAG AI Agent workflows from the video (by Cole) will be automatically in your n8n instance if you use this setup instead of the base one provided by n8n!